jnozzi/cocoadev.com/markdown/CCDTextField.md

 ----
 11/21; The cell is highlighted and the action is sent in     mouseUp instead of     mouseDown:.
-*This should be fixed to deal with different kinds of General/NSButtonCells - it's no good for General/NSPopUpButtonCells, for instance.
+*This should be fixed to deal with different kinds of NSButtonCells - it's no good for NSPopUpButtonCells, for instance.
 Suggestions or fixes?*

 11/25; Added the category to make inserting text easier.
-Getting the selectedRange requires posing as the field editor for some reason so General/CCDPTextView is required (unless you can find another way or want to rip it out).
+Getting the selectedRange requires posing as the field editor for some reason so CCDPTextView is required (unless you can find another way or want to rip it out).

 11/29; Removed the conversation with myself and added the optional progress bar.
 Use     [textfield startAnimation:nil]; to start the progress bar and     [textfield stopAnimation:nil]; to stop it.
 Only tested with an indeterminate progress bar, you can fix the others, right?

 Forgot     [myCell setAlignment:[oldCell alignment]];, seriously, are there more?
 Removed the placeholder stuff since it was being drawn over anyway.

-4/8; General/CCDImageCategory wasn't needed, as described on its page.
+4/8; CCDImageCategory wasn't needed, as described on its page.

 ----

-Sorry to be a drag but ... what is General/CCDTextField for?
+Sorry to be a drag but ... what is CCDTextField for?
 What does it do?
-The explanation "Want to do something similar to iChat's input field?" doesn't tell me what this is, does. -- General/MikeTrent
+The explanation "Want to do something similar to iChat's input field?" doesn't tell me what this is, does. -- MikeTrent

 It's a text field that allows for the additions of buttons in the right and left portions of the field, such as a search field or the iChat text field with the smiley face button on the right of the field.

 ----

-The explanation can be misleading for some, especially those looking for a General/DynamicallyResizingTextViewOrField, another behavior of iChat's input field.
+The explanation can be misleading for some, especially those looking for a DynamicallyResizingTextViewOrField, another behavior of iChat's input field.

 ----

-Does this also work with a subclass of General/NSSecureTextField.
+Does this also work with a subclass of NSSecureTextField.
 I tried this with other examples, but the icon never appeared :(